 To install the Utf8gen package on a system with a Unix-style command line interface (GNU/Linux, FreeBSD, Mac OS X, Cygwin, etc.), type these commands in a terminal window:

-" command will run three tests
+The "make check" command will run three tests

-using sample text files that are in the "test
+using sample text files that are in the "test"

 directory.

-" command might need to be run as
+The "make install" command might need to be run as

-" on your system.
+"sudo make install" on your system.
 By default,

-program will be installed in
+the utf8gen program will be installed in

 and the man (manual) page will be installed in